openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

             graph.remove_node(op_output)
 ```

-The configuration file has only 3 parameters: identifier of the transformation "id", "match_kind" which should be equal to
+The configuration file has only 3 parameters: identifier of the transformation `id`, `match_kind` (which should be equal
-"general" and the dictionary with custom attributes "custom_attributes" accessible in the transformation.
+to `general`) and the dictionary with custom attributes `custom_attributes` accessible in the transformation.

 #### Middle Phase Transformations <a name="middle-phase-transformations"></a>
 There are two types of middle phase transformations: